joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/12/31/us/politics/chief-justice-annual-report-history.html

 **Not taking Rangers' Adam Fox to the Olympics would be a mistake for Team USA**\
-`Leaving one of the NHL’s premier defensemen off the roster would be a big miss on the part of the American decision-makers.`\
+`Leaving one of the NHL's premier defensemen off the roster would be a big miss on the part of the American decision-makers.`\
 https://nytimes.com/athletic/6932514/2025/12/31/usa-olympic-hockey-roster-adam-fox-rangers/

 **Federal Judge Blocks Trump Move to Revoke Deportation Protection for Thousands of Migrants**\